AdobeDocs/workfront.en/help/administration-and-setup/tips-tricks-and-troubleshooting/error-message-saml-2-error-user-identifier-not-found.md

 1. Select `Trust Relationship` > `Relying Party Trusts` in the left-hand pane.

-1. Right-click on the relying party trust related to `Adobe Workfront`, and select `Edit Claim Rules`.
+1. Right-click on the relying party trust related to Adobe Workfront, and select `Edit Claim Rules`.
 1. Verify the claim has an `Outgoing Claim Type` of `Name ID`.

 ![1.png](assets/1-350x287.png)